 Notifications can cause stress that makes your body feel you’re in ‘fight or flight’ mode.
 That floods your system with cortisol which helps you think and move more quickly.

-That’s ok in the short-term but when it’s happening all day every day, it’s really not great and tends to show up in our sleep and even our immunity.
+That’s ok in the short-term but when it’s happening all day every day, it’s really not great and tends to show up in our sleep, hormones, skin and even our immunity.

-Homeopathy and herbs are effective natural treatments for insomnia and I have lots of people telling me they’re sleeping better and have more energy to be productive.
+Homeopathy and herbs are effective natural treatments for insomnia and I have lots of people say they’re sleeping better and have more energy to be productive.

-If you have trouble staying asleep, my number one practical suggestion is to get an alarm clock and to charge your phone in a different room.
+If you have trouble staying asleep, a practical suggestion is to get an alarm clock and to charge your phone in a different room.
 I have other suggestions about sleep routines, but this is the main one.

-The first and last thing we touch every day should not be our phone.
+The first and last thing you touch every day should not be your phone.

 Small changes make a big difference

-I’m aware of how often I pick up my phone during the day, but I also realise that I have some pretty good phone and screen habits.
+I pick up my phone during the day more often than I would like, but I also realise that I have some reasonable phone and screen habits.